Cryptographic-API-Services/cas-typescript-sdk/README.md

 [![image](https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/7bXXCQj45q)

-Ever wanted all of your most useful cryptograpihc operations in one module and not have to surf documentation for various packages?
+Ever wanted all of your most useful cryptographic operations in one module and not have to surf documentation for various packages?
 CAS is here to provide a unified development experience as an abstract layer to the RustCrypto and Dalek-Cryptography suite of algorithms.
 The official NPM page can be found [here](https://www.npmjs.com/package/cas-typescript-sdk).